inplayer-org/docs/docs/paywall3.md

 | `inplayer-paywall-gifts`	| Invokes the gifts flow for the provided asset.
 See below for example of usage  |

 The HTML classes **inplayer-paywall-donations**, **inplayer-paywall-gifts** can be added to any HTML element.
 The `asset-id` represents the ID of a specific InPlayer asset.
-Usage example:
+Usage example for donations:

 ```
 <button class="inplayer-paywall-donations" data-asset-id="{asset-id}" />